Shopify SEO: 12-Step Guide for Beginners

 We recommend using a similar structure for your Shopify store.

-Most importantly, make sure there are no pages that don’t have any internal links pointing to them.
-These are called orphan pages, and they’re difficult for both users and search engines to find.
+Most importantly, ensure that every page has at least one internal link pointing to it.
+Pages without internal links are called orphan pages, and they are difficult for both users and search engines to find.

-See whether you have orphan pages with Semrush’s Site Audit.
+Use Semrush’s Site Audit tool to see whether you have orphan pages.
 Run your site through the tool to generate your dashboard.

 Then, click on the “View details” button under “Internal Linking.”